franckfotso/segm_cfm/README.md

 Our main goals are:
   * Propose a framework to handle a custom dataset for a segmentation task
-  * Propose a framework to handle a range bounding boxes or segments proposals such as Selective search, MCG or COB.
+  * Propose a framework to handle a range of bounding boxes / segments proposals such as Selective search, MCG or COB.
   * Extract segments & rois from VOC Pascal Segmentation schema (if there is no SBD data).
   * Generate selective search proposals (segments & rois) from images set.
-  * Implement a data generator et layers required to load segments/masks in Convolutional Network.
+  * Implement a data generator and layers required to load segments/masks in Convolutional Network (AlexNet/ZF/VGG16).
-  * Implement key layers involved CFM approach: ROIPooling & MaskPooling.
+  * Implement key layers involved in CFM approach: ROIPooling & MaskPooling.
   * Perform some post-processing (mask weighing & voting) required for the mask rendering.
   * Test the CFM approach over 4 types of network configs:
      *  T1 (bbox cls + mask cls)